cs1302uga/cs1302-ce07/README.md

 1. Make sure you are in the `cs1302-ce07` directory.
    Use the following commands to tell Git to add and commit the changes that you made to your source code to your local copy of the repository for this exercise.
-   Modify the string associated with the `-m` option to give a brief, one sentence description of the changes you made to the source code.
+   Modify the string associated with the `-m` (message) option to give a brief, one sentence description of the changes you made to the source code.

    ```
    $ git add src